sictweb/bti425-2020/notes/week06.md

 Next, follow along as you [get started with Angular](angular-get-started).
 Learn how to install the developer bits, and generate a starter app.
 Then, start learning about its architecture.
 Follow the tutorials.

+In class (on Friday), we'll do a hands-on example [that is documented](angular-intro-inclass) - re-create this on your own.

 Then, we repeat or highlight some of [the important topics and concepts](angular-architecture) from the getting started guide and tutorials.

 Remember to frequently use the [learning resources](/resources).